Encapsulating the spirit of a luxury drinking experience, we explore the explosive growth of the ultra-premium British brand, Au Vodka.

 We take a dive into Au’s growth and international sights for expansion with Head of E-Commerce, Jordan Major.

-Jordan Major, Head of E-Commerce (JM): Au was founded in 2016, when Charlie Morgan and Jackson Quinn thought of the idea after seeing everyone gifted the same boring spirits at Christmas time.
+Jordan Major (JM): Au was founded in 2016, when Charlie Morgan and Jackson Quinn thought of the idea after seeing everyone gifted the same boring spirits at Christmas time.
 We have seen real growth from 2019 to present, going from £700,000 in turnover to £45 million last year.
 The main products we sell are our 70cl flavoured vodkas.

 This started with Black Grape then we moved onto Fruit Punch, Blue Raspberry, Green Watermelon, Red Cherry and our latest flavour Pineapple Crush.
 We also did a special edition Coffee Liqueur that we have since stocked in Tesco as well as on our online site.
 We also sell a great range of merchandise, from glassware to money guns – we are trying to offer something for every Au fan.